Dox-Box/Juno3DEngine/README.md

-[Firstly, Juno has two similar,but separate versions, a simulation creator tool, and "Game Engine" (although it does not provide the same utilities as those such as Unity, Juno's low level tools allow for higher customization, plus, its written in Java!
-So it is platform independent!]

-Getting started creating your own environment using the Juno 3D Engine :
+Getting started creating your own environment using the Juno 3D Engine [Simulation] :

     Make sure to inspect the test.juno file in /res/script/ for an example of how to use the juno basic scripting system.